hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 `text` changing with the condition of related `radio` is expected when running the above codes.
 The result(the content of `text` and the appearance of `radio`) of clicking `r1` and `r2` is however,  very strange.
 Any one could try this code and help me with it?

 [5:16:58](#hwdjJsLaYuXYLR8XINM1vjgn14EaZgM2ps8HbqZjUPY) <toomasv>:
-@lylgithub2021 I'm not sure what happens there. Ì†ΩÌ∏ü Hopefully @hiiamboris can explain.
+@lylgithub2021 I'm not sure what happens there. üòü Hopefully @hiiamboris can explain.
 Meanwhile there is a way to do this for ordinary people:
 ```
 clear-reactions
 view [